2023 Preakness Stakes Betting In Maryland

 There are a few ways to bet on the Preakness in Maryland, as well as horse racing in general.
 The most obvious way to bet on the Preakness is at Pimlico itself.
 Bettors can make wagers with a live teller at a betting window.

 If you can’t make it down to Pimlico, betting on a horse racing app is a convenient option, as you can place bets on your mobile or desktop device anywhere in the state.

 One of the best options for betting on horse racing online FanDuel Racing.
 This is the first Triple Crown with FanDuel as an option for Maryland bettors.

-New FanDuel Racing customers can get a No Sweat Preakness Bet up to $20.
+New FanDuel Racing customers can get a $100 No Sweat First Win Bet.
 Those who already have a FanDuel Sportsbook account can use the same login and a shared wallet with FanDuel Racing.

 Another way to bet is at an off-track betting facility or OTB.
 Here are the locations of off-track betting facilities in Maryland: